Adult Child Maintenance

 Speak to One of Queensland’s Largest Family Law Firms

 We hope this information is helpful.
-Contact us for your own advice by phoning (07) 3221 4300 for a fixed-cost ($385 inc GST) no obligation one-hour appointment with a family law solicitor.
-We can meet with you in person at our Brisbane CBD office or discuss your situation over the phone or by SKYPE.
+Contact us for your own advice by phoning (07) 3221 4300 for a fixed-cost no obligation appointment with a family law solicitor.
+We can meet with you in person at our Brisbane CBD office or discuss your situation over the phone or by SKYPE or Zoom.